 Creamy fudge made using Wilton Sugar Cookie Candy Melts and sweetened condensed milk is topped with red, white, and green Christmas sprinkles.

-- 20 ounces Wilton Sugar Cookie Candy Melts
+- 20 ounces Wilton Sugar Cookie Candy Melts (or white chocolate candy melts and ½-1 teaspoon sugar cookie flavoring)

 - 14 ounces sweetened condensed milk